-VHF’s Evening Lecture series will continue in virtual format this spring.
+VHF’s Evening Lecture series continues in virtual format this fall.
 Join us from the comfort of home to enjoy fascinating pieces of Vancouver’s history with a selection of speakers.

 You can earn 1 Old School credit per Evening Lecture or Lunch and Learn, to a maximum of 3 towards VHF’s Heritage Conservation Certificate.

 Tuesday, September 28th, 7pm - 8:30pm

 The original Black settlers in BC represented a wide spectrum of backgrounds, skills, and interests, each contributing substantially to the settlement and development of the Colony of Vancouver Island and the province.
 Fran Morrison, Director with the BCBHAS, will delve into the history of BC’s Black pioneers from 1858 to 1870, from their migration to the province to their experiences settling on Vancouver Island.
 She will share stories of the opportunities, struggles and achievements of these pioneering men and women, like Peter and Nancy Lester and Mifflin Gibbs, as well as highlight how they are being remembered today.